Golden Corn: Racing

 Golden Corn, who was originally registered with the name Maize, was a bay or brown filly with a white blaze on her face and two white socks.
-She was trained at Newmarket by Hugh Powney and Cecil Boyd-Rochfort, later trainer to Her Majesty Queen Elizabeth II.
+She was trained at Newmarket by Hugh Powney and Cecil Boyd-Rochfort, later trainer to Queen Elizabeth II.
 Her owner was Marshall Field III an American investment banker.
 She was outstanding as a two-year-old, winning all her starts bar one and was rated top of her generation in 1921.
 Her successes that year included the Champagne Stakes at Doncaster and the Middle Park Stakes at Newmarket.
-Her three-year-old career was underwhelming.
-She ran third in the fillies classic, the 1000 Guineas at Newmarket behind the winner Silver Urn and Soubriquet, apparently failing to stay the distance of one mile.
+Her three-year-old career was underwhelming; she ran third in the fillies classic, the 1000 Guineas at Newmarket behind the winner Silver Urn and Soubriquet, apparently failing to stay the distance of one mile.
 She stayed in training as a four-year-old, adding the July Cup at Newmarket, when ridden by Joe Childs, to her victories.